heri/studiozenkai/content/post/airbnb-the-good-the-bad-the-profitable.md

 **Bonus Modelization**

-Regular readers know I like mathematic equations.
+Regular readers know mathematics to understand what is at play.
 This time, it is simple:

  \[
 \begin{aligned}